blackboard/anthologydevdocs/docs/rest-apis/premium-apis/uef/tutorials/tutorials-course-leftnav.md

 We've had a lot of requests asking about how to add an LTI launch to an Ultra course's left navigation (Details & Actions).
 If you have that question, this page is for you.

 ### Prerequisites
 1. The Group your application is in must be UEF enabled.
 If it's not, file a Behind the Blackboard Support ticket.
-Provide the developer email address and the Group you UEF application will be in, NOT the application ID.
-The applicion ID is usless informaiton for this.
+Provide the developer email address and the Group your UEF application will be in, NOT the application ID.
+The application ID is usless informaiton for this.
 If you are a vendor, you must have a Partnership level that is Bronze or higher.
 See See [Become a Blackboard Partner](../../../../partners/become-a-partner.md).

 2. Complete the [Ultra Extension Framework](/docs/rest-apis/premium-apis/uef/tutorials/tutorials.md) tutorial.